gammapy/gammapy/docs/datasets/index.rst

 a `~gammapy.irf.EDispersionMap` is used, which contains the The mask_safe from each dataset is applied on the respective reconstructed energy axis of the energy dispersion matrix, and the masked matrices are combined.
-Values lying outside the safe mask of each dataset are lost.

-The following plot shows the individual and stacked attributes for two `SpectrumDataset`
+The following table  lists how the individual quantities are handled during stacking.

-.. plot:: datasets/plot_stack.py

-Stacking of multiple datasets is implemented as follows.
 Here, :math:`k` denotes a bin in reconstructed energy, :math:`l` a bin in true energy and
 :math:`j` is the dataset number